OCBC vs DBS vs UOB Singapore's Leading Bank Stocks for 2025

 The overall asset quality across Singapore’s major banks remained resilient in the first quarter of 2025, supported by prudent lending standards and ongoing risk management.
 Non-performing loan (NPL) ratios remained low by historical standards, although there were small movements across the board that reflect differences in portfolio mix and risk exposure.

-OCBC continued to lead in credit quality, reporting an NPL ratio of 0.9% in 1Q 2025.
-This was unchanged from the previous quarter (4Q 2024) and slightly improved from 1.0% a year ago.
+OCBC continued to lead in credit quality, reporting an NPL ratio of 0.9% in 1H 2025.
+This was unchanged from the previous half-year (2H 2024) and a year ago.
 The bank’s steady asset quality reflects its conservative underwriting standards and a diversified loan portfolio that has so far weathered macroeconomic headwinds well.

-DBS’s NPL ratio came in at 1.1%, matching both the previous quarter (4Q 2024) and the same period a year ago (1Q 2024).
-Contrary to earlier suggestions, there was no improvement year-on-year, but the stability still indicates effective credit monitoring, particularly across its trade-related and regional exposures.
+DBS’s NPL ratio came in at 1.0%, a slight improvement from the last half-year's (2H 2024) 1.1% and the same period a year ago (1H 2024) 1.1%.
+Although the bps improvement is marginal, this indicates effective credit monitoring, particularly across its trade-related and regional exposures.

-UOB recorded the highest NPL ratio among the three, at 1.6% in 1Q 2025.
-This represented a 0.1 percentage point increase from both 4Q 2024 and 1Q 2024, where the ratio stood at 1.5%.
+UOB recorded the highest NPL ratio among the three, at 1.6% in 1H 2025.
+This represented a 0.1 percentage point increase from both 2H 2024 and 1H 2024, where the ratio stood at 1.5%.
 The rise is marginal but reflects UOB’s greater exposure to regional SME lending and property-related segments, which are more vulnerable to cyclical pressures.

 All three banks have continued to maintain healthy general allowance buffers and conservative coverage ratios, suggesting a proactive stance in preparing for any potential credit deterioration.
 For investors, this means that OCBC continues to offer the strongest credit profile, DBS maintains consistent stability, and UOB remains cautious with a more regionally exposed book that requires close monitoring.